-The following table reconciles the beginning and ending balances of financial assets measured at fair value on a recurring basis using significant unobservable (Level 3) inputs during the year ended June 30, 2022:
+The following table reconciles the beginning and ending balances of financial assets measured at fair value on a recurring basis using significant unobservable (Level 3) inputs during the years ended June 30, 2022:

-Fair Value Measurements Using Significant Unobservable Inputs (Level 3) Beginning Change in Ending Balance Additions Distributions Value Balance Beneficial interests in: Charitable remainder trusts \$ 139,848 \$ \$ \$ (67,556)\$ 72,292 (330,426)157,816 Split-Interest agreements (860, 121)(92,015)(1,124,746)Obligations for postretirement benefits other than pensions: (18,165,405)5,343,768 (12,821,637)Health care plan Long-term care plan (9,355,315)2,490,500 (6,864,815)
+Beginning Balance Additions Dis tributions Change in Value Ending Balance Beneficial interests in: Charitable remainder trusts \$ 139,848 \$ - \$ - \$ (67,556) \$ 72,292 Split-Interest agreements (860,121) (330,426) 157,816 (92,015) (1,124,746) Obligations for postretirement benefits other than pensions: Health care plan (18,165,405) - - 5,343,768 (12,821,637) Long-term care plan (9,355,315) - - 2,490,500 (6,864,815)

-The following table summarizes investments measured at fair value based on NAV per share as of June 30:
+The following table summarizes investments measured at fair value based on NAV per share as of June 30, 2022:

-2022 Asset ı Fair Value funded mitments Redemption Frequency Redemption Period ACL Alternative Fund (a) \$ 2,721,008 None Daily Daily Withdrawal not Withdrawal not TrueBridge Seed & Micro VC Fund I (b) \$ 655,960 \$ 430,000 permitted permitted BP Transtrend Diversified Fund (c) \$ 2,668,640 None Monthly 5 Business days
+Accet Tair Value funded Redemption Redemption Asset s air Value Comi nitments Frequency Period ACL Alternative Fund (a) \$ 2,721,008 None Daily Daily Withdrawal not Withdrawal not TrueBridge Seed & Micro VC Fund I (b) \$ 655,960 \$ 430,000 permitted permitted BP Transtrend Diversified Fund (c) \$ 2,668,640 None Monthly 5 Business days

 - (a) The Fund's investment objective is to seek long-term capital appreciation for its shareholders through allocation to 19 trading funds utilizing a variety of trading styles with market exposure that is broadly diversified with positions in global currency, financial and commodities markets. - (b) The Fund seeks to make investments in a concentrated portfolio of access-constrained seed and microventure capital funds targeted towards information technology (IT).
 The Foundation is not permitted to sell, assign, or transfer any interest in the fund without prior written consent, which may generally be withheld in the Fund's sole discretion. - (c) The Fund is designed to pursue capital growth within the limits of a defined risk tolerance and has an absolute return objective that neither follows nor strives to outperform any benchmark or index.
-Instead, the program analyzes the price behavior of markets and aims to profit from the underlying trends that move these markets, primarily medium to long term price trends.
+Instead, the program analyzes the price behavior of markets and aims to profit from the underlying trends that move these markets, primarily medium to long term price trends